Neither the United States Marine Corps nor any other component of the Department of Defense has approved, endorsed, or authorized this service.

-Travel Checklist
+Travel Checklist for Deployment Homecoming

 Don't forget to print out a MarineParents.com Name Tag to wear!
-Click for Name Tag
+Click for Name Tag.

 Pre-Arrange the Following:

-• Travel plans, maps, phone numbers
+• Travel plans, base maps, phone numbers

-• Car checkup: oil change, tire pressure, etc.
+• Car check up: oil change, tire pressure, etc.

 • Get prescriptions filled early